Ordina-JTech/hack-a-drone/README.md

 - Open de code in jouw favoriete IDE

-## Verbinding maken met de drone
+## Drone WiFi connection

 - Turn the drone on
-- Connect to the wifi of the drone
+- Connect to the WiFi of the drone
   - The drone can be recognized with the name: "CX-10WD-******"
   - Set the drone close the laptop for easy detection
 - Start the Java-code with nl.ordina.jtech.hackadrone.gui.GUI